This post may contain affiliate links. Please see my disclosure policy for details.

 The one downfall about this safari and the part I didn’t like was the overcrowding.

 There doesn’t seem to be any control as to how many jeeps are allowed in the park and around 6/7 at a time all crowd around the elephants giving them little space.

 Although this is a great thing that the jeeps are ticking a box in letting all the tourists get close to them, I really didn’t like the way it was frightening the animals.

-After a while, I asked the driver to move to a more quiet side of the park so we could see some peacefully and further away as to not terrify them!
+After a while, I asked the driver to move to a more quiet side of the park so we could see some peacefully and further away so as to not terrify them!

 I absolutely loved my Udawalawe Safari into the National Park and would go back in a heartbeat.

-Although it was slightly overcrowded by lack of jeep control, It doesn’t take away from the fact that the safari is one of the best places to see elephants in Sri Lanka.
+Although it was slightly overcrowded by a lack of jeep control, It doesn’t take away from the fact that the safari is one of the best places to see elephants in Sri Lanka.